 Where is Le Morne Brabant?

 Le Morne Brabant is located on the Southwest coast of Mauritius.
-It’s about 1 hour drive from Port Louis, 1h30 from Grand Bay or 1h45 from Belle Mare.
+It’s about a 1-hour drive from Port Louis, 1h30 from Grand Bay or 1h45 from Belle Mare.

 To find the exact location of the trailhead, type in “Le Morne Trail entrance” on Google Maps or click here.

 How to get to Le Morne Brabant?

 For those on a budget, you can choose to get to Le Morne Brabant trail entrance by bus (for more details, you can check out this website).
 Bus tickets are very cheap, ranging from Rs 12 to Rs 34 (less than US$ 1) per trip, depending on the distance covered.
 There’s a bus station along the main road just a few meters from the entrance.

 But since it’s not always easy to catch a bus to this area, I highly recommend renting a car instead.
 Car rentals in Mauritius start from Rs 1,000 or US$ 25 per day and gas costs Rs 44 (US$ 1.10) per liter.
 You can also hire a taxi to get you there.